Omo Ghetto: The Saga

 Omo Ghetto: The Saga also known as Omo Ghetto 2 is a 2020 Nigerian gangster comedy film co-directed by Funke Akindele and JJC Skillz.
 The film stars Funke Akindele, Chioma Akpota, Nancy Isime, Eniola Badmus, Bimbo Thomas, Deyemi Okanlawon and Mercy Aigbe in the lead roles.
 This was the second film in the Omo Ghetto franchise and it was also the sequel to the 2010 trilogy film Omo Ghetto.
 The film had its theatrical release coinciding with Christmas on 25 December 2020 and was opened to extremely positive reviews from critics.
 The film became a box office success and surpassed Fate of Alakada as the highest-grossing Nigerian film for the year 2020.

 As of 26 January 2021, when the film grossed ₦468 million at the box office, it surpassed the record of the 2016 film The Wedding Party to become the highest ever grossing film in the Nigerian film industry.

+Plot

+Lefty (also known as Shalewa) is one of the twin sisters together with Ayomide, separated during their childhood.
+While Ayomide is adopted by Mrs. Benson and brought up comfortably in Lagos Island, Lefty grew up in the Askamaya ghetto.
+As an adult, Lefty is introduced to her sister and taken in by Mrs. Benson, yet she struggles to fit in upper class society and continues going back to Askamaya, where she is still connected with her friends Busty, Nikky, and Chummy Choko, referred to as the Askamaya Bees.

+Lefty, when living in the ghetto, is romantically involved with Femi Stone who is the leader of a cybercrime syndicate which includes his associates: Obi Wire, Mario, and Aza Man.
+Femi was previously helping Lefty in escaping from a difficult situation by clearing her debt and thus made her more loyal to him.
+Femi and his associates defraud their victims, including their foreign customers, online.

+Femi drugs their rival and robs a laptop from him; this event leads to his death.
+After that Femi tries to frame Lefty for another murder planting the victim's phone in her car; therefore, Lefty is arrested.

+Even being arrested, Lefty decides not to blame Femi and protect him despite the situation.
+Ayomide tries to help her sister to clear her name.
+It becomes clear later that Femi was taking advantage of Lefty financially while being in a romantic relation with a foreign client whom he plans to escape with.

+Both sisters manage to defeat Femi and his associates.